-Chlorambucil may be prescribed in several schedules, including daily dosing (0.1 mg/kg) and pulse-intermittent dosing, which may be every 3 to 4 weeks (20 to 40 mg/m2 or 0.8 mg/kg).
+Chlorambucil may be prescribed in several schedules, including daily dosing (0.1 mg/kg) and pulse-intermittent dosing, which may be every 3 to 4 weeks (20–40 mg/m2 or 0.8 mg/kg).
 The dose of chlorambucil will need to be titrated based on myelotoxicity.
 Cyclophosphamide is an alternative to chlorambucil and is prescribed either alone or in combination with vincristine and prednisone.
 The common single-agent dose of cyclophosphamide is 0.5 to 1 g/m2 every 3 to 4 weeks.
 Small daily doses of cyclophosphamide should be avoided because of the long-term risk of squamous cell bladder cancer.
 The addition of prednisone to either chlorambucil or fludarabine does not improve the frequency of response but does increase the risk of opportunistic infections.

-Rituximab has perhaps been one of the most important additions as part of modern therapy.
-As a single agent, it has modest activity, but when it is added to other treatments, it improves the quality and frequency of responses and, most importantly, improves survival.
-The Cancer and Leukemia Group B (CALGB) 9712 studied sequential versus the combination of rituximab and fludarabine in 104 patients with previously untreated CLL.
+Rituximab has perhaps been one of the most important additions to modern therapy.
+As a single agent, it has modest activity in terms of response, but when it is added to other treatments, it improves the quality and frequency of responses and, most importantly, improves survival.
+The Cancer and Leukemia Group B (CALGB) 9712 studied sequential vs the combination of rituximab and fludarabine in 104 patients with previously untreated CLL.
 With a median follow-up of 117 months, the ORR, CR rate, progression-free survival, and overall survival were 84%, 28%, 42 months, and 85 months, respectively.
 Investigators at MD Anderson evaluated FCR in a phase II study of 300 previously untreated patients.
 With a median follow-up of 6 years, the ORR, CR rate, and progression-free survival were 95%, 72%, and 80 months, respectively.
 These studies led to the GCLLSG CLL8 trial, which randomized 408 previously untreated patients to six cycles of either combination fludarabine and cyclophosphamide (FC) or FCR.
-The 3-year progression-free survival was 65% vs 45% (P <.01) and overall survival was 87% vs 83% (P=.01) in the FCR arm and FC arm, respectively.
+The 3-year progression-free survival was 65% vs 45% (P < .01) and overall survival was 87% vs 83% (P = .01) in the FCR arm and FC arm, respectively.
 Adverse events were higher in the FCR arm and consisted primarily of neutropenia.
 Lamanna et al published the results of a sequential FCR regimen that produced a CR in 61%.
 Using a highly sensitive clonotypic polymerase chain reaction assay, the authors reported that 90% of patients achieving a molecular CR remained in a morphologic CR at 5 years.
 Other combinations, including pentostatin, cyclophosphamide, and rituximab (PCR) and cladribine, cyclophosphamide, and rituximab (CCR), may offer some advantages over FCR, with PCR perhaps being better tolerated and CCR possibly producing longer response durations.

 Alemtuzumab is a recombinant, humanized monoclonal antibody against CD52 that is FDA-approved for treatment of upfront and relapsed CLL patients.
 Keating et al presented the results of alemtuzumab in 93 patients with relapsed CLL who were fludarabine-resistant.
 The ORR was 33%, CR was seen in only 2%, and 30% of patients died within 6 months of starting therapy.
-Hillmen et al studied alemtuzumab in a randomized study of 297 patients in the frontline setting in symptomatic CLL with chlorambucil as the control arm.
+Hillmen et al studied alemtuzumab in a randomized study of 297 patients in the first-line setting in symptomatic CLL, with chlorambucil as the control arm.
 The ORR, CR rate, and progression-free survival in the alemtuzumab and chlorambucil arms were 83% vs 55%, 24% vs 2%, and 14.6 months vs 11.7 months, respectively.
 Lozanski et al described their results with alemtuzumab in 36 patients with fludarabine-refractory CLL and either mutations or deletions of p53.
 The ORR was 40% and the response duration was 8 months.
 On the basis of these results, many believe that alemtuzumab may be the drug of choice for patients with CLL and del17p.
 Of particular note is the risk of cytomegalovirus reactivation in patients treated with alemtuzumab.
 The recent development of ibrutinib (below) appears likely to supplant alemtuzumab as the preferred therapy for patients with deletion of p53.

-Lenalidomide, an agent with an unknown mechanism of action, characterized as an immunomodulatory agent, has important activity in CLL.
-Studies initially at Roswell Park and MD Anderson demonstrated the important clinical activity of lenalidomide alone or combined with rituximab.
-Interestingly the use of lenalidomide in CLL has been complicated by lethal tumor lysis and tumor flare.
-Accordingly, the typical starting dose is 5 mg and every dose increment needs very close initial follow-up to recognize and treat tumor lysis and tumor flare.
+Lenalidomide, characterized as an immunomodulatory agent with an unknown mechanism of action, has important activity in CLL.
+Studies at Roswell Park and MD Anderson initially demonstrated the important clinical activity of lenalidomide alone or combined with rituximab.
+Interestingly, the use of lenalidomide in CLL has been complicated by lethal tumor lysis and tumor flare.
+Accordingly, the typical starting dose is 5 mg daily and every dose increment needs very close follow-up to recognize and treat tumor lysis and tumor flare.

 Novel agents under study

-While the prior section describes the paradigm of CLL therapy for more than the past decade, the authors believe that in the next 5 years the treatment of CLL will shift dramatically.
-This will occur because of the introduction of 3 new classes of drugs: inhibition of signaling through the B-cell receptor, inhibition of BCL-2, and inhibition of PI3K-delta.
-While multiple agents are being developed, below we highlight three of the most studied agents, two of which are now FDA-approved and are rapidly becoming the agents of choice.
+Although the prior section describes the paradigm of CLL therapy for the last 10-15 years, the authors note that the therapeutic approach to CLL is shifting dramatically.
+This has occurred because of the introduction of new classes of drugs including those that impact inhibition of signaling through the B-cell receptor and inhibition of BCL-2.
+Multiple agents are currently in development, and below we highlight three of the most studied agents, two of which are now FDA-approved and are rapidly becoming the agents of choice.

 BTK inhibitor: ibrutinib